Symbiosis: Symbiogenesis

-One hypothesis for the origin of the nucleus in eukaryotes (plants, animals, fungi, and protists) is that it developed from a symbiogenesis between bacteria and archaea.
+One hypothesis for the origin of the nucleus in eukaryotes is that it developed from a symbiogenesis between bacteria and archaea.
 It is hypothesized that the symbiosis originated when ancient archaea, similar to modern methanogenic archaea, invaded and lived within bacteria similar to modern myxobacteria, eventually forming the early nucleus.
-This theory is analogous to the accepted theory for the origin of eukaryotic mitochondria and chloroplasts, which are thought to have developed from a similar endosymbiotic relationship between proto-eukaryotes and aerobic bacteria.
+This theory is analogous to the accepted theory for the origin of eukaryotic mitochondria and chloroplasts, which are thought to have developed from a similar endosymbiotic relationship between proto-eukaryotes and bacteria.
 Evidence for this includes the fact that mitochondria and chloroplasts divide independently of the cell, and that these organelles have their own genome.

 The biologist Lynn Margulis, famous for her work on endosymbiosis, contended that symbiosis is a major driving force behind evolution.
 She considered Darwin's notion of evolution, driven by competition, to be incomplete and claimed that evolution is strongly based on co-operation, interaction, and mutual dependence among organisms.
 According to Margulis and her son Dorion Sagan, "Life did not take over the globe by combat, but by networking."

-Co-evolutionary relationships
+Major examples of co-evolutionary relationships

-Mycorrhizas
+Mycorrhiza

 About 80% of vascular plants worldwide form symbiotic relationships with fungi, in particular in arbuscular mycorrhizas.
+The mutualism evolved due to the limitation of plant root capacity for absorbing soil nutrients, especially phosphate and nitrogen, which are crucial for plant growth.